mindsphere/mindsphere.github.io/docs/node-red-contrib-mindconnect/getting-started.md

 You can reduce the number of items in payload by specifying list of properties to include in the message: e.g.
 `propertyNames: ["variables"] or ["location"]`

-#### Executing custom functions using MindSphere javascript/typescript SDK
+#### Executing custom functions using {{site.productname}} javascript/typescript SDK

 The node can be used to execute a complex script which uses [MindSphere javascript/typescript SDK](https://opensource.mindsphere.io/docs/mindconnect-nodejs/sdk/index.html).
 The node will create an asyncronous function with one parameter (sdk) and the specified function body and execute it.
-You can only call the MindSphere APIs which allow agent authorization.
+You can only call the {{site.productname}} APIs which allow agent authorization.

 ```javascript
 msg.payload = {